Deploy Next.js to Netlify: SSR, ISR, and App Router Support

 1. Go to the Netlify dashboard

-In most cases, Netlify’s defaults work out of the box.
+In most cases, the defaults work out of the box:

 • Build command: npm run build